 For every record in Dynamics, you can keep a OneNote notebook to store notes, pictures, videos or voice recordings.
 This enables your employees to collaborate on the sales deal or project in one of the best productivity tools that Microsoft has to offer.

 With this integration, you can create or link O365 groups to Dynamics 365 records.
 This gives you a way to link emails, conversations files, and collaborations to a record.
 This is great for projects or big sales opportunities that may involve several users that need a place to collaborate.

 Skype for Business

 Dynamics allows you to click on any phone number in the system to automatically open your Skype for Business account and give them a call.
-This is a great tool for sales people who are constantly calling their contacts, lead and opportunities that don’t want to worry about managing contacts and phone numbers.
+This is a great tool for salespeople who are constantly calling their contacts, leads, and opportunities that don’t want to worry about managing contacts and phone numbers.

-Dynamics 365 is a powerful platform on its own, but when you can leverage the functionality available in all the other Office 365 applications it cannot be beat.
-Combining the two will bring your organizations productivity to another level.
+Dynamics 365 is a powerful platform on its own, but when you can leverage the functionality available in all the other Office 365 applications it cannot be beaten.
+Combining the two will bring your organization's productivity to another level.